QuantLet/COP-Estimation-Misspec/COPSimStudyBoxpl/README.md

 Published in : 'Estimation of the Dependence Parameter in Bivariate Archimedean Copula Models under Misspecification'

-Description : 'Returns boxplots of the estimates obtained for the copula depen- dence parameter in a simulation study using ML, the inversion of Kendall's tau and a p-value weighted average of the two estimates in combination with the Gumbel and the Clayton copula.
+Description : 'Returns boxplots of the estimates obtained for the copula dependence parameter in a simulation study using ML, the inversion of Kendall''s tau and a p-value weighted average of the two estimates in combination with the Gumbel and the Clayton copula.
 True copula and size of simulated random sample are indicated by the title of each plot.
 Distribution of estimates obtained using a misspecified copula are illustrated by blue boxplots, those obtained with the the true copula are depicted by grey boxplots.'

-Keywords : 'Copula, Gumbel, Frank, Clayton, estimation, misspecification, Kendall's tau, maximum-likelihood, simulation'
+Keywords : 'Copula, Gumbel, Frank, Clayton, estimation, misspecification, Kendall''s tau, maximum-likelihood, simulation'

 See also : COPtautotheta